zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 ## Flutter with ZITADEL

-In your native application on ZITADEL, you need to add a callback (redirect) uri which matches the selected custom url scheme.
-As an example, if you intend to use `ch.myexample.app://sign-me-in` as redirect URI on ZITADEL and in your app, you need to register the `ch.myexample.app://` custom url scheme within Android and iOS.
+In your native application on ZITADEL, you need to add a callback (redirect) URI that matches the selected custom url scheme.
+As an example, if you intend to use `ch.myexample.app://sign-me-in` as a redirect URI on ZITADEL and in your app, you need to register the `ch.myexample.app://` custom URL scheme within Android and iOS.

-:::caution Use Custom Redirect URI!
+:::caution Use a Custom Redirect URI!

-You'll need the custom redirect url to be compliant with the OAuth 2.0 authentication for mobile devices ([RFC 8252 specification](https://tools.ietf.org/html/rfc8252)).
+You'll need the custom redirect URI to be compliant with the OAuth 2.0 authentication for mobile devices ([RFC 8252 specification](https://tools.ietf.org/html/rfc8252)).
 Otherwise your app might get rejected.